Digging to China: A Journey to Taipei, Nanjing, Shanghai

-A friend told me that it was on the on the other side of the world, and they all walked upside down.
+A friend told me that it was on the other side of the world, and they all walked upside down.
 I had to find out.

 If you love cities this is one of the great ones.
 It is very safe.
 The Taiwanese are some of the nicest and most polite people you ever meet.
 Although this was my third time in Taipei.
 I discovered new things to do and spots to check out.

 All over Taipei, you will find foot massage parlors on nearly every street.
 While you relax in comfortable lounge chairs, masseuses sit at your feet causing excruciating pain.
 This was my first time and I had the full treatment at KinRaku Massage Parlor.

 After soaking my feet in a tea bath, my masseuse began his attack.
 It was incredibly painful, but when he identified a lower back problem known only to my MD and me, I relaxed.

 He dug in again as I tried to stone face my way through it.
 Afterward, my feet and my back had never felt better.
 More than just a simple massage it is a form of reflexology.
 This is a classic Taiwanese experience.

 Taipei has an incredible street life, and street food to fuel it.
 The night markets such as Shilin will blow your mind with the variety of food, and shopping at the small stalls.
 You can literally find and eat anything.